 Kurt Burkhart retired in May 2018 as the Executive Director for the Charlottesville Albemarle Convention & Visitors Bureau in Charlottesville, Virginia, a position he held since January 2009.
-He is now Managing Consultant & Founder of Destination Strategies Group, LLC, a Charlottesville-based consultancy.
+He is now Managing Director & Founder of Destination Strategies Group, LLC, a Charlottesville-based consultancy.
 For more than nine years, and together with his "dream team," they amassed millions of dollars of direct, attributable earned media for the greater Charlottesville area, and accumulated numerous accolades for their community, including a Platinum HSMAI Adrian Award in 2013 for social media marketing.
 Gold, Silver and Bronze awards are plenty, but a Platinum?

 Prior to arriving in Central Virginia, Kurt served as Executive Director for the Carlsbad Convention & Visitors Bureau, a coastal city 30-miles north of San Diego where he led that city’s promotional efforts to build visitation from 2000-2008.
 It was in Carlsbad where he brought from conception-to-completion San Diego County’s first tourism business improvement district for bureau funding, becoming the 13th TBID in a state that now totals more than 100.